| +Home | Museum | Wanted | Specs | Previous | Next |

 are generated by the state logic, with each state carrying out a particular

 portion of the operational steps involved with running the machine.
-Originally,
+It appears

-logic is hard coded by the wiring of the various flip-flops and gates, as
+logic is hard coded by the wiring of the various flip-flops and gates.

-The machine weighs 39 pounds, and chews up a sizable chunk of desktop space,
+The 240-SR weighs 39 pounds, and chews up a sizable chunk of desktop space,

 with a footprint of 13-1/2" wide by 19" deep.
 The machine is not as large